h-REA/hREA/README.md

 This provides an external API which is consistent with common developer expectations in the JavaScript community, where `null` is used to remove fields in update operations whilst omission indicates leaving a value unchanged.

+## Other names

+Previously, this work was referred to as *"Holo-REA"* or sometimes *"HoloREA"*.
+All these labels refer to the same project.